-The rainfly on the Big Agnes Fly Creek UL1 is easily detachable, which makes it a great tent for star-gazing.
-After nearly 500 miles of sweaty, smelly socks, this backpacking tent didn’t retain any of the odor due to its efficient ventilation.
+The rain fly on the Big Agnes Fly Creek UL1 is easily detachable, which makes it a great tent for star-gazing.
+After nearly 500 miles of sweaty, smelly socks, this backpacking tent didn’t retain any of the odour due to its efficient ventilation.
 So it’s essentially as well-ventilated as you’d like it to be without leaving you vulnerable to the elements.

 Overall Customer Satisfaction